vssrcj/hnefatafl-game/README.md

 You can find the web app [here](https://hnefatafl-game.appspot.com) and the API Explorer [here](https://hnefatafl-game.appspot.com/_ah/api/explorer)

-[This](https://github.com/vssrcj/hnefatafl-game/blob/master/SETUP.md) is a simple guide to recreate this project.
+[This](https://github.com/vssrcj/hnefatafl-game/blob/master/SETUP.md) is a simple guide to set this project up.

 ## How to play